NBISweden/workshop-reproducible-research/docs/git.md

 git commit -m "add initial files"
 ```

 The `-m` option adds a commit message.
 This should be a short description of what the commit contains.
 If you forget to add `-m` and just run `git commit`, a terminal editor will open and prompt you to write a commit message.
-This can be confusing if you are note used to use a terminal editor, so try to remember the `-m` flag.
+This can be confusing if you are not used to using a terminal editor, so try to remember the `-m` flag.

 * Run `git status` (yep, again!).
-It should tell you *nothing to commit, working directory clean*.
+It should tell you "*nothing to commit, working directory clean*".
 * Now, let's edit a file.
-Open up `environment.yml` in your favorite editor, and change the version of bowtie2 to a different number, e.g. `bowtie2=2.1`.
+Open up `environment.yml` in your favorite editor, and change the version of bowtie2 to a different value, e.g. `bowtie2=2.1`.
 * Run `git status`.
 It will tell you that there are modifications in one file (`environment.yml`) compared to the previous commit.
 This is nice!
 We don't have to keep track of what files we have edited, git will do that for us.
 * Run `git diff environment.yml`.
 This will show you the changes made to the file.
 A `-` means a deleted line, a `+` means an added line.
 There are also shown a few lines before and after the changes, to put them in context.
 * Let's edit another file!
 Open `config.yml`and change the line `genome_id: NCTC8325` to `genome_id: ST398`.
 Run `git status`.
 Run `git diff`.
 If we don't specify a file, it will show all changes made in any file, compared to the previous commit.
 Do you see your changes?